kgamal369/PlantProcess-IQ/Documentation/docs/Product Book/Design Documentation Book/PPIQ_Chapter3_General_Technical_Function_Description.md

 **ACCEPTANCE.** Batches and staging rows grow; a second run with no new source rows completes with a small or zero delta, proving the cursor; one row inserted in the source propagates as exactly one staging row; a stopped source fails cleanly and opens its breaker; an over-budget read is refused with the rule named and the source shows no statement.

 ---

+#### DF3 cursor total-order, source-consistency and replay contract — v4.10.3

+A source position is an ordered tuple `P = (w, k1, ..., kn)`.
+The continuation predicate is lexicographic `P > P_last`, using the same provider-native typed ordering, collation and precision as `ORDER BY w, k1, ..., kn`; the declared upper watermark bounds the acquisition window.
+This is a semantic contract, not PostgreSQL-only SQL.
+A timestamp is never compared as a machine-local string, and a numeric cursor is never interpreted as a date.

+The Data Engineer confirms the tie-break from ordered imported business-key members or a source-stable unique key.
+Inference may suggest candidates, never select them silently.
+A missing, nullable, non-orderable or non-unique effective position is refused before incremental scheduling, with the field and remedy named.
+A source without a provable incremental contract uses the already governed full-scan/backfill mode and its cadence floor; refusal does not delete its dataset.

+A retry may read records again, but durable staging has idempotent effects using a tenant/dataset/source-identity/source-version receipt.
+Do not deduplicate only by business key: a later legitimate update to the same source row is a different source version.
+Cursor, staged records and their receipt commit together; failed or cancelled uncommitted work advances nothing.
+Late/out-of-order changes and deletes require an explicitly supported source revision/CDC or overlap-and-reconciliation policy; a timestamp tie-break alone does not make these changes discoverable.
+Existing scalar checkpoints are migrated only after their source ordering can be validated; otherwise pause and require a governed backfill/reconciliation, never invent tie-break values.

+Acceptance: more equal-watermark records than one page fit are all staged without loss; repeat over at least three pages and after restart.
+Test numeric, timestamp, text and composite positions, provider-native collation/precision, invariant serialization, null/refused keys, an update to an existing source identity, concurrent readers, failure before/after commit and a no-change rerun.
+No real customer incident is inferred from these tests.

 ### DF4 - Transformation authoring and relationship publication